-Dan and Sally Delgiorno fill their stand each week with a variety of Italian specialties, including a wonderful assortment of both imported items and homemade dishes from recipes that have stood the test of time.
-Their meatballs are, for example, constructed from a secret family recipe, and pair perfectly with sausage and marinara on a Philly-style hoagie roll.
+Lorne Horst fills his stand each week with a variety of Italian specialties, including a wonderful assortment of both imported items and homemade dishes from recipes that have stood the test of time.
+The meatballs are, for example, constructed from a secret family recipe of the previous stand owner, Sally DelGiorno, and pair perfectly with sausage and marinara on a Philly-style hoagie roll.
 Delizioso!

 Flower Garden Crafts